apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

    invoked.

--  Counter: The performance counters expose the state of the monitored instances.
+-  Counter: The performance counters expose the state of the monitored Instances.
 We added two new counter to work with that feature:

    -  Linux User CPU [native] - percentage
    -  Linux User RAM [native] - percentage